jkalter11/Game-room/README.md

 # tictactoe
-chat room w/ ability to invite people to game of tictactoe and tic tac toe
+chat room w/ ability to invite people to game of tictactoe and battleship

 To play game with another user simply type: